-Motion detectors are systems designed to signal an alarm at any movement is noticed in the monitored area.
+Motion detectors are systems designed to signal an alarm at any movement that is noticed in the monitored area.
 Motion detectors are commonly used in everything from automatic doors and customer alert bells in retail stores to home security.
 There are different types of motion alarm detectors, but there are some universal steps you can take to avoid being spotted by many security systems.

 Disclaimer: This advice is meant to inform homeowners of ways their home security system may be at risk.
 As with all security, caution must be taken to ensure no blind spots are looked over and different ways an intruder may try to circumnavigate your system have been accounted for.
 Be sure to follow these tips to only test the integrity of your own security system.